-Thankfully, we have several new and proven ways to treat your DVT.
-So just keep reading to learn more about what your life will look like after a DVT.
+Thankfully, even taking a walk outside, and limiting your salty snacks, could help reduce your water retention and lower your DVT risk.
+Plus, we have several new and proven ways to treat your DVT.
+So just keep reading to learn more about what your life will look like, even if you develop a DVT.

 Researchers at Texas A&M University's College of Engineering have developed a miniaturized version a human vein called the Vein-Chip device.
 And they believe it will help doctors predict your DVT risk.